 Generally speaking, learning is expensive, takes a long time and the results can vary.
 E-learning has been trying for years now to complement the way we learn to make it more effective and measurable.
 The result now is that there are a number of tools that help create interactive training courses, standardize the learning process and/or inject informal elements to otherwise formal learning processes.
-Several e-learning trends can give us a clear view on how the future of e-learning and learning tools will be shaped:
+Several e-learning trends can give us a clear view of the future of e-learning and how learning tools will be shaped:

 Micro-learning focuses on the design of micro-learning activities through micro-steps in digital media environments, which already is a daily reality for today’s knowledge workers.
 These activities can be incorporated into a learner’s daily routines.
 Unlike “traditional” e-learning approaches, micro-learning often tends towards push technology through push media, which reduces the cognitive load on the learners.
 Therefore, the selection of micro-learning objects and also pace and timing of micro-learning activities are of importance for didactical designs.
 Micro-learning is an important paradigm shift that avoids the need to have separate learning sessions since the learning process is embedded in the daily routine of the end-user.
 It is also perfectly suited for mobile devices where long courses can be overkill.